KristapsSteins/Hacker-News-Scraper/README.md

 # Laravel Project

-This is a web application built with the Laravel framework.
+This is a web application built with Laravel for the backend and Vue.js for the frontend.

 ## Requirements